DoTheEvo/selfhosted-apps-docker/README.md

   Variables set there are available during the building of the container, but unless named in the `enviroment:` option they are not available in the running containers.
-* `env_file` - an option in compose that defines existing external file.</br>
+* `env_file` - an option in compose that defines an existing external file.</br>
-  Variables set in this file will be available in the running container, but not in compose.
+  Variables in this file will be available in the running container, but not during building of the container.

 So to not have polluted huge ass compose file, or to not have multiple places where changes need to be made when adding a variable...  `env_file: .env` BAM.